lauramhope/EauClaireSalon.Solution/README.md

 * _C#_
 * _.NET v6.0_
-* _MSTest.TestAdapter v2.2.10_
-* _MSTest.TestFramework v2.2.10_
+* _MySQLWorkbench_
+* _MS EntityFrameworkCore v6.0.0_
+* _Pomelo EntityFrameworkCore MySQL v6.0.0_
 * _Git_
 * _VSCode_

 ## Description

-_Detailed description of application_
+_This application showcases using EFCore and MySQL to create and link database schemas to the project models.
+Application uses HTML helper methods, LINQ commands, and navigation properties to allow the salon owner to add stylists and link clients to each stylist using one-to-many relationships._

 ## Setup/Installation Requirements

-* _Clone ProjectName.Solution“ from the repository to your desktop_
+* _Clone "EauClaireSalon".Solution“ from the repository to your desktop_
-* _Navigate to "ProjectName.Solution" directory via your local terminal command line_
+* _Navigate to "EauClaireSalon.Solution" directory via your local terminal command line_
-* _Navigate to the production directory "PierresBakery"_
+* _Navigate to the production directory "HairSalon"_

+*******EDIT REST OF README INSTRUCTIONS********

 * _Download ***.NET 6 SDK*** by following the directions from this link [Here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), this will also allow you to use **C#**_
 * _**Open the file**.
 This will launch an installer which will walk you through installation steps. ***Use default settings***._
 * _Confirm the installation is successful by opening your terminal and running the command ***dotnet --version***._